 This is the trickiest question we get.
 All kids are different.
 You know your child I do not.
-Do they really understand the difference in real from fake.
+Do they really understand the difference in real from fake?
 Are they scared of clowns or Santa, mascots?
 These are questions you must ask yourself as a parent.

-That said, we have 5 year olds that love it all, and 10-12 year olds leaving in tears having a horrible night, and maybe ruining haunts for them forever.
+That said, we have 5-year-olds that love it all, and 10 to 12-year-olds leaving in tears having a horrible night, and maybe ruining haunts for them forever.
 Please

 Can I wear a costume to Castle Blood?